-We analyze the spatial variations of waveform correlation by plotting MCCs against the interchannel distance, and we supplement the information with the values expected from theory (Menke et al., 1990).
-For each case study, we dedicate a figure (Fig. 6, 7, 8, 9, 10, 11).
+We analyse the spatial variations of waveform correlation by plotting MCCs against the interchannel distance, and we supplement the information with the values expected from theory (Menke et al., 1990).
+We have produced a figure for each case study (Figs. 6 to 11).